The best coffee for the French press can be hard to find but look no further.

 What is the best grind size for French Press Coffee?

 Getting the best coffee grinder for the French press is the easiest way to get a cup of joe that suits your taste.
-There are many different grind sizes for coffee, and each displays different flavors and aromas.
+There are many different grind sizes for coffee, each with different flavors and aromas.

 For French press coffee, most people recommend using a coarse grind size.
 But you must experiment to find one that suits the brew you’re looking for.

 If you like your coffee sweet or fruity, consider using coarser grounds, but if you want more character and body, go for medium grind size.

 Depending on your favorite style, you’ll need to use a good brewing technique.
 I described in this guide a great way to brew with the French press.

 One of the main reasons that people prefer using a coarse grind is to avoid sludgy coffee.
 However, you can avoid a messy French press brew using some tricks while getting a rich and bold cup of coffee.

 What’s the best temperature for brewing French press coffee?